TheTecj/RealEstateDashboard/README.md

 # RealEstateDashboard
-This is a personal project that intents to be a tool make Real Estate property analysis easier
+This is a personal project that intends to be a tool make Real Estate property analysis easier